nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-`edit 1 m/remark Client replies very fast` edits the remark at index 1 to **Client replies very fast** in the displayed remark list.
+`edit 1 m/remark Client replies very fast` edits the remark at index 1 to **Client replies very fast** in the *Remarks of Specified Client* Panel.

 > <div markdown="span" class="alert alert-warning">:warning: Warning: You must use [view](#viewing-a-client-view) command first before you can edit a remark.
 If not, there will be an error within the application!